ArturSousaFerreira/summernote/ESOF-docs/Report-4.md

 By one side, the unit tests allows the owners and the contributors of Summernote's project guarantee the correct operation of library components and the right flow of development.
 On the other hand, it is important to verify if the integration of the various components is done correctly through integration tests.
 As already mentioned, the Grunt tool is used to automate Unit tests and the Travis-CI tool is used to automate
 Integration tests.
+In the chapter 2 we'll show the results obtained with this tools.

-It is verified that the use of a public GitHub repository open to any collaborator encourages a greater heterogeneity of the test tools used.
+It is verified by us that the use of a public GitHub repository open to any collaborator encourages a greater heterogeneity of the test tools used.

 [Go to top](#TOP)
 <a name="TestStatisticsandanalytics">